 Art is a very popular GCSE subject option with Shiplake pupils.
 Pupils will have the opportunity to develop skills, knowledge and understanding in art and design.
-Pupils undertake the Edexcel Fine Art course which includes drawing, painting, ceramics, sculpting and printmaking.
-The course requires pupils to develop an ability to assess, question, criticise and make decisions through a number of artistic languages.
-This provides excellent all-round basic training and an insight into the rigours of A Level Art, as well as identifying pupils’ strengths.
+This will develop ideas and expand creative thinking, develop independent learning skills and allow pupils to apply their learning in a practical, fun and realistic way.
+Course Overview The Art Department follows the AQA Fine Art course which includes drawing, painting, printmaking, sculpting and ceramics/3D work.
+The variety of skills covered provides the best all-around basic training for a career in art and design and an insight into the rigours of A Level Art, as well as identifying pupils’ strengths.

-Anyone who has a proven ability and a love of Art will be well-suited to studying the subject at A Level.
+Anyone who has a proven ability and a love of art will be well-suited to studying the subject at A Level.
 The course further builds upon skills and techniques which have been nurtured throughout school life.